WillAdams/gcodepreview/README.md

 # gcodepreview

-OpenSCAD library for moving a tool in lines and arcs so as to model how a part would be cut using G-Code, so as to allow OpenSCAD to function as a compleat CAD/CAM solution for subtractive 3-axis CNC (mills
-and routers) by writing out G-code (in some cases toolpaths which would not normally be feasible), and to write out DXF files which may be imported into a traditional CAM program to create toolpaths.
+OpenPythonSCAD library for moving a tool in lines and arcs so as to model how a part would be cut using G-Code, so as to allow OpenSCAD to function as a compleat CAD/CAM solution for subtractive 3-axis CNC (mills and routers) by writing out G-code (in some cases toolpaths which would not normally be feasible), and to write out DXF files which may be imported into a traditional CAM program to create toolpaths.

 ![OpenSCAD Cut Joinery Module](https://raw.githubusercontent.com/WillAdams/gcodepreview/main/gcodepreview_unittests.png?raw=true)